Common Name: Norway maple

 Width: 30 to 50 ft

-The Norway maple is a large deciduous tree that can reach 40’ to 60’ in height.
-This tree has a dense, rounded, and symmetrical crown.
+The Norway maple has a dense, rounded, and symmetrical crown.
 The bark is grayish-brown, with regular grooves or furrows.
-Leaves grow oppositely on their twigs 4” to 7” wide and have five lobes.
+Leaves grow in opposite arrangements and have five lobes.
 Norway maple can be distinguished from other maple species by the milky white fluid that oozes when the stem of a leaf is broken.
-Leaves are a dark green and typically turn pale yellow in the fall, but there is a popular cultivar that has deep reddish-purple fall foliage.
-Fruits are double-winged samaras typical of maple trees.
+The leaves are dark green and typically turn pale yellow in the fall, but there is a popular cultivar that has deep reddish-purple fall foliage.
+Fruits are double-winged samaras.
 The two-winged seeds are very widely spread, nearly straight across from each other, resembling a mustache.
-Seeds are spread by wind.
+Seeds are dispersed by wind.
 Norway maples typically produce heavier than normal seed crops every three to five years.
 The heavy seed production of this tree has resulted in it being listed as specially regulated.

 Where it grows:

 Prefers moist, well-drained soil but will tolerate dry sites that experience occasional drought, as well as wet sites that experience occasional flooding.
-They will also tolerate alkaline soil, clay soil, as well as road salt.
+They will also tolerate alkaline soil, clay soil, and road salt.
 Its tolerance to urban environments made it a popular tree for boulevards.

 How it’s used: